flokleiser/nextjs-flo/README.md

 # To-Do/Ideas List:

 ## Checklist before publish:
 - [ ] Fix texts
 - [ ] Updated links (CV, Portfolio)

 ## Currently working on:

-- [ ] Lightbutton isDim -> viewpoint centered on video
+- [ ] Test if the viewpoint centering even will work, and if it does, change lightbutton background element for each video individually

-- [ ] Figure out lightbutton background card not working on animations
+- [ ] Figure out why background card is not over lightButton background

-- [ ] Look into stacking context of component elements (overlays) to fix issue with lightbutton overlay messing with other videos
+- [ ] Either: fix the stacking issue with the LightButton background, or

-- [ ] Light button --> maybe have the card background of iframe videos not dimmed? looks kinda cool
+- [ ] Seperate lightbutton background element for animation pages with 2 videos, like skylands,

+- [ ] Framer motion progress bar thingy for scrolling

 - [ ] Try out framer motion scroll animations (useViewportScroll)
 - [ ] Loading.js file